Home City Transfers Airport Transfers Private Driver Group Transfers

 Currency: Euro (€).
 Croatia joined the Eurozone in January 2023.

 Language: Croatian.
 English is excellent along the coast, especially among younger people.
+Italian is also widely understood in Istria.

 Costs: Croatia is the most expensive country in the western Balkans.
-Budget €100–150/day for mid-range travel in summer.
+Budget €100–150 per person per day for mid-range travel in summer.
 Off-season prices drop 30–40%.
+Dubrovnik is consistently 20-30% pricier than Split.

-Driving: Roads are good.
-The A1 motorway from Zagreb to Split is modern.
+Driving (if you rent a car): Roads are good.
+The A1 motorway from Zagreb to Split is modern (€20–25 in tolls each way).
 The coastal road south of Split is scenic but winding.
-Parking in Dubrovnik and Split old towns is nearly impossible in summer.
+Parking in Dubrovnik and Split old towns is nearly impossible in summer — most hotels arrange external garage parking 1-2 km from old-town entrances.

-Best routes from Croatia
+Best routes from Croatia (with optional stops)

 When is the best time to visit Croatia?